AdobeDocs/commerce-knowledge-base.en/help/how-to/general/allocate-more-space-for-mysql-in-magento-commerce-cloud.md

 Once you change the `.magento/services.yaml` file, you need to commit and push your changes, for them to be applied.
 The push will trigger the deployment process.

->[!WARNING]
+>![warning]
 >
 >A Starter plan partition should never be made smaller (for example, going from 30GB to 20GB) as this will likely result in catastrophic data corruption.

 ## Allocate space on Pro plan Staging or Production

-To make these changes for the Staging or Production environment of the Pro plan, you must create a [support ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket).
+To make these changes for the Staging or Production environment of the Pro plan, you must create a [support ticket](https://support.magento.com/hc/en-us/articles/360000913794#merchant-not-displayed).
 When submitting a support ticket to increase storage, support will need to know how much and to what partition the storage should be applied to (`/mysql` or `/exports`).
 A storage increase request requires approval from your Customer Success Manager, who will review your entitled amount of storage (as per the order form) before approving.

 ## Decreasing allocated space not available (Pro and Starter plan)